The "nth Root" used n times in a multiplication gives the original value

 We can "pull apart" multiplications under the root sign like this:

-(If n is even, a and b must both be ≥ 0)
+(Note: if n is even then a and b must both be ≥ 0)

 This can help us simplify equations in algebra, and also make some calculations easier: